SimeonSavov/ProgrammingAdvanced_QA/README.md

 In this section, the emphasis was on unit testing for various functionalities involving objects and classes, ensuring their reliability and correctness in a C# environment.

+## About the Eleventh Section - Exception and Error Handling (Lesson 11)

+The eleventh section of the "Programming Advanced for QA" course delved into the critical topic of Exception and Error Handling in C#.
+Here's a summary of the tasks covered:

+**Task 1 - Handling Negative Square Root**

+The task introduced handling exceptions when attempting to calculate the square root of a number.
+The code checks for negative input, throwing an exception if necessary.
+The catch block manages the exception, displaying an error message, and the finally block ensures a "Goodbye" message is printed, irrespective of the exception status.

+**Task 2 - Reading Numbers with Constraints**

+This task involved creating a method to read a number within a specified range.
+A loop utilized this method to read 10 numbers, catching exceptions for values out of range or invalid integer input.

+**Task 3 - Summing Integers with Exception Handling**

+The task focused on parsing elements from a list into integers, handling exceptions for incorrect formats or values outside the valid range.
+The finally block provided a status message for each processed element, along with the current sum.

+In this section, the emphasis was on fortifying code against unexpected situations through effective exception and error handling strategies in C#.
+Each task provided hands-on experience in dealing with various types of exceptions, ensuring the creation of robust and error-resistant code.